Floating Wind, By Royal Appointment: UK Edges Closer to Dedicated Tenders

 Floating wind now (sort of) has the backing of Her Majesty Queen Elizabeth II.

 Thursday was the official opening of the U.K.’s new parliamentary session and, as always, the centerpiece was the Queen’s Speech.
 Written by her freshly appointed government, it sets out in broad strokes what the priorities of the new executive will be.
-An accompanying fleshes things out a little.
+An accompanying document fleshes things out a little.

-“My Government will continue to take steps to meet the world-leading target of net-zero greenhouse gas emissions by 2050,” she told an audience of lawmakers from the upper and lower Houses.
+“My government will continue to take steps to meet the world-leading target of net-zero greenhouse gas emissions by 2050,” she told an audience of lawmakers from the upper and lower Houses.

-Delving into the Speech’s notes offers up more detail.
+Delving into the speech’s notes offers up those extra details.
 Unsurprisingly, the plans for the next five years included the promised ramp-up in the offshore wind target from 30 to 40 gigawatts by 2030.
 What was perhaps less expected were the five words that followed the confirmation on the 2030 target.

 “We will increase our ambition on offshore wind to 40 gigawatts by 2030, and enable new floating turbines.”